Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Block Error Rate Evaluations

 \subsubsection{Resource Allocation}

 We consider a transmission with $\Ninfo$ information bits, encoded and modulated over $\Nsc$ subcarriers and $\Nos$ OFDM symbols.
-The spectral efficiency is thus given by $\frac{\Ninfo}{\Nsc\Nos}$ bits per channel use (bpcu).
+The spectral efficiency is thus given by $\frac{\Ninfo}{\Nsc\Nos}$ bpcu.
 The OFDM subcarrier spacing is 15 kHz, $\Nfft = 1024$ and $\Ncp=72$ is used.